 This menu is, just as much, about the need for intimacy, and connecting as kind, creative people.
 That connection allows for something something light, yet substantial, to emerge.

-For the drink Zohra, we worked closely with Djamila and Fadi Bakour of La Recette Patisserie.
+For the drink Zohra, we worked closely with Djamila Bakour and Fadi Ghanayem of La Recette Patisserie.
 Zohra is the kind of drink that when you learn the whole story, you are brought to tears, not out of sadness, but because its beauty overwhelms.
 Simply told, Zohra means "flower" in Arabic and is named in honor of Djamila Bakour's mom whose name is Zohra.
 The orange peel brings Djamila back to her mom's kitchen in a small town in Western Algeria and Zohra back to her own mom's kitchen.
 The drink and madeleine come out of the lived memories that the orange peel elicits for them both, tying them together with the madeleine and drink being artifacts of the stories of these memories.

 This drink is a warm hug; an oat milk latte with simple syrup, cinnamon, orange peel, rose petal, and clove.
 We recommend pairing it with its counterpart: a light and airy traditional Madeleine with orange peel, fresh orange zest dipped in dark chocolate, and topped with roasted almonds carefully crafted by La Recette Patisserie to speak to this drink.